Derek-yfqiu/Geant4-Halfspace-solid/README.md

 # Geant4-Halfspace-solid
 A new halfspace CSG solid type for Geant4

+* NOTE: The documentation of this solid type, as well as the modeling tool McCad, will be provided soon.
+Please check this webpage in the future one/two weeks for the updates.Also a knowing bug in generating the tessellated solid will be fixed.

 Following these guides in installing the file for Geant4.

 1. Choosing the file suitable for your Geant4 version.
 Noted that no patch have been applied for your Geant4 code.